kashvitak/kashvitak_langgraph_MAT496/README.md

 when the question goes to search Wikipedia and search web in the graph, we take the message history and distill it into a high quality seach query and then hit our sources with that search query and return results to context;

 we add control to parallelize all the interviews for all of our analysts;

+CHANGES-
+I added one more property in the base model of the analyst changed the topic of the research, max analysts changed the human_feedback node the question_instructions as well the answer_instructions also